VaibhaveS/Focus/README.md

 #### Features

+- [x] Average response time of the interviewee
+- [x] Bar chart signifying the count of each emotion
+- [x] Number of active speakers (in a normal interview setting it should be two, but may vary)
+- [x] Number of questions asked
+- [x] Percentage of non-trivial questions
 - [x] Percentage of interesting questions
-- [x] Average response time of the interviewee

 <p align="center">
   <img src="https://github.com/VaibhaveS/Focus/blob/main/LOGO5.gif" style="margin:auto">
 </p>